Rangers vs. Tigers Player Props Betting Odds

 Semien Stats

-- Semien will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .333 with a double, a home run, a walk and an RBI.
+- Semien has recorded a base hit in four games in a row.
+In his last five games he is batting .375 with a double, a home run, a walk and an RBI.

 Semien Recent Games